 More on the Practitioners at Risk program: SAR is cooperating with the National Endowment for Democracy’s International Forum for Democratic Studies to explore interest on the part of the higher education sector in expanding university support for practitioners at risk, including temporary visitor positions.

 SAR is coordinating an affinity group to structure this discussion and invites participation of universities, colleges, research centers, associations, societies, and think tanks.
 SAR especially invites the participation of existing programs with experience hosting temporary visits by practitioners at risk, but no prior experience is required.
 SAR also welcomes those interested in possibly hosting such visitors in the future, but no firm commitment to host is required.
-If you are interested in joining the affinity group, please fill out the survey here, and if you have questions about the program, please reach out to firstname.lastname@example.org.
+If you are interested in joining the affinity group or if you have questions about the program, please reach out to email@example.com.